 Children don’t grow and mature on their own without the right help, structure, and support from adults and peers.

 - Infants need a responsive caregiver that consistently meets their needs (food, sleep, touch, comfort, warmth, clothing, play, making sure the baby is dry/clean, etc.).

 - Toddlers need a safe environment to explore, social interactions with caregivers, opportunities to try new and hard things, encouragement through frustration and not doing things for them that they can do for themselves, and healthy boundaries and limits.

 - Elementary-age students need practice making mistakes, opportunities to socialize, and healthy boundaries and limits.

 - Adolescents need healthy adult conversations, encouragement, and opportunities to take healthy risks socially and with life choices, boundaries, and limits.

-To learn more, you can watch our podcast, take our online course “Healing Discipline: Finding Joy in Working with Challenging Students” (go to https://healingchildren.teachable.com/courses to see all available online courses) or purchase our book “Healing Discipline: Bringing Hope to Shattered Lives, A Guide for Educators”.
+To learn more, you can watch our podcast, Typical Development, Does it matter?, take our online course “Healing Discipline: Finding Joy in Working with Challenging Students” (go to https://healingchildren.teachable.com/courses to see all available online courses) or purchase our book “Healing Discipline: Bringing Hope to Shattered Lives, A Guide for Educators”.